MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-set-up-continuous-integration.md

 ### Install Azure PowerShell

 To install Azure PowerShell, please follow the steps in the previous section **Install Azure PowerShell and Sign-in**.
+Skip the **Login to Azure PowerShell** subsection.

+### Register the Azure PowerShell modules with the Local Service account

+1. Press Win + R, then type **regedit** and hit enter.
+2. Right-click on the node `HKEY_Users\.Default\Environment` and select **New > Expandable String Value**.
+3. Enter `PSModulePath` for the name, and `%PROGRAMFILES%\WindowsPowerShell\Modules` for the value.

+>[AZURE.NOTE] Do this *before* you start the build agent, otherwise it will not pick up the new environment variable.

 ### Import your Automation Certificate